Art Ignites Change

 Art that ignites change in people, in neighborhoods, in our city, and beyond.

-Artist Jane Golden reaches out to graffiti writers in order to redirect their energies into constructive public art projects.
+Mayor Good appointed Tim Spencer as executive director of the Anti-Graffiti Network, and later hired artist Jane Golden to work on this program with Philadelphia youth.
+Golden worked with graffiti writers in order to redirect their energies into constructive public art projects.
 Mural Arts’ collective mural-making process proves to be a powerful tool for generating dialogue, building relationships, empowering communities, and sparking economic revitalization.

 Well-known portrait muralist Kent Twitchell creates Dr. J at 1219 Ridge Avenue, integrating superior artwork with a subject significant to the community.
 This is the first mural installed using the parachute cloth method.View Artwork

-Philadelphia Mural Arts Advocates, a private nonprofit, is incorporated to advise and support Mural Arts Philadelphia.
+Based on the popularity of mural making as part of the Anti Graffiti Network's programs, as well as the community's sense of attachment to the work, Philadelphia Mural Arts Advocates was created as a private nonprofit 501(c)(3).
 Within the municipal government, Mural Arts is transferred from Anti-Graffiti to the Department of Recreation.Learn about our mission

 Amidst neighborhood tensions in Grays Ferry, Peace Wall is painted.
 The mural helps residents find common ground through art, becoming a symbol of hope and unity.View Artwork